vaib-dev/Courses/5-dbms/9-mongodb/1-get-started.md

 ### 2. Open A New cmd prompt Window

 Now in this new window type "mongo".
-This will run the mongoDB on your system.
+This will run the MongoDB on your system.

 <img src="https://user-images.githubusercontent.com/54719422/91631669-fdf3dc80-e9f8-11ea-8354-de0dc05ddbf7.png" height="" width="">

-So finally, now you can start playing with mongoDB commands.
+So finally, now you can start playing with MongoDB commands.

 ## Summary